clojure-emacs/cider/README.md

 <kbd>C-c C-d A</kbd>                 | Apropos search for documentation.
 <kbd>C-c C-q</kbd>                   | Quit the current nREPL connection.
 With a prefix argument it will quit all connections.

+There's no need to memorize this list.
+In any Clojure buffer with `cider-mode` active you'll have a `CIDER` menu available, which lists all the most important commands and their keybindings.
+You can also invoke `C-h f RET cider-mode` to get a list of the keybindings for `cider-mode`.

 ### cider-repl-mode

 Keyboard shortcut                    | Description